Bahçesaray, Van

-The word Bahçesaray is compound of bahçe ("garden") and saray ("palace").
-Bakhchysarai in Crimea has the same name.

 History

 The district corresponds to Historical Armenia's Mok Arandznak district, which was part of the greater province of Moxoene.
 The district has several ancient Armenian monasteries and churches.
 The Aparank monastery is located in the vicinity of the town.

-In the 19th century Bahçesaray was the center of the Kurdish Emirate of Müküs, until the emirate was defeated by the troops of Ottoman Empire in 1846.
+In the 19th century Bahçesaray was the center of the Kurdish Emirate of Miks, until the emirate was defeated by troops of the Ottoman Empire in 1846.

 2020 avalanches

 On 4 and 5 February 2020, a pair of avalanches struck a highway in the district, leaving at least 41 people dead and 84 others injured.

+Composition

+There are 20 neighbourhoods in Bahçesaray District: